 Forest fires and volcanic eruptions contribute to cadmium levels in the environment; however, the most important natural source is eroding or weathering cadmium-containing rocks.
 Cadmium particles can be dispersed over very long distances before settling.
 Some particles are soluble in water, while others bind tightly to soil.
 Cadmium may also occur in phosphate deposits, leading to possible environmental contamination when phosphate rock deposits are mined, and when phosphate fertilizers are manufactured and applied.
 CAREX Canada’s environmental estimates indicate that cadmium levels in outdoor air do not result in higher risks of cancer (moderate data quality).
 No data on indoor concentrations and exposures was available for cancer risk assessment.

-Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to cadmium in Canada:
+Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Consumer Product Information Database yielded the following results on current potential for exposure to cadmium in Canada:

 |Substance name: ‘Cadmium and its compounds’|

 |US Consumer Products 2015|

 |‘cadmium’||7||Ceramic glazes(1), gear and motor oils(4),

 For more information, see the environmental exposure estimate for cadmium.